 With the impressive month, Virginia became just the eighth state to reach a monthly handle of at least $300 million.
 The commonwealth was also the quickest to reach the milestone.

 Virginia sports bettors welcome a new operator

-Five VA sportsbook operators had launched prior to the start of March, including FanDuel, DraftKings, BetMGM, BetRivers, and William Hill.
+Five VA sportsbook operators had launched prior to the start of March: FanDuel, DraftKings, BetMGM, BetRivers and William Hill Sports Betting.
 Just one came online in March: WynnBET, which officially launched in Virginia on March 4.

 The Virginia Lottery doesn’t break down its monthly betting totals by operator.
 However, during a recent Virginia Lottery Board presentation, officials said first-to-market FanDuel had taken 53% of all wagers through March 31.
 WynnBET, meanwhile, had failed to garner even 1% of the total wagers, according to the VA Lottery.

 Of the $304 million wagered across all sportsbooks in February, Virginia sports bettors won $277,492,368.
 That created a hold of 8.7% ($26,573,877) for VA sportsbooks.
 In February, those operators had a hold of 4.6% ($12,238,780).
 That moves Virginia closer to the industry average of 7.2%

 In March, Virginia topped some other thriving sports betting markets, including Colorado ($301 million), to become the seventh-largest market in the US.
 Virginia ranked behind these states for March revenue:

 - New Jersey

 March also gave Virginia its first positive month of adjusted gross revenue (AGR).

 State law imposes a 15% tax on all sports betting revenue.
 However, Virginia taxes the adjusted AGR instead of the gross gaming revenue (GGR).